Turning Struggles Into Stories

 When one is missing, the story weakens.

-Structure doesn’t remove depth.
+Structure doesn’t remove emotional depth.

-It allows it to come through clearly.
+It allows the depth to come through more clearly.

 From Raw Experience to Usable Insight